ronnevinkx/apollo-nextjs-typescript/README.md

 ## Notes

--   Bug: when load more, click on item, use back button, then 6 are displayed but load more button is visible when it shouldn't be
+-   Bug: when clicking Load More until you have all items listed, then click on an item, use the back button, all items are displayed but the Load More button is visible when it shouldn't be.